Quantum homomorphic encryption from quantum codes: Introduction

-Quantum homomorphic encryption (QHE) schemes comprise of four parts: key generation, encryption, evaluation, and decryption.
-Unlike blind quantum computation, in which the computation to be performed forms part of the secret, QHE schemes do not have secret circuit evaluations.
-They serve to obscure only the information that is contained within the state to be processed using the chosen circuit.
-The extent to which a scheme is secure depends on its specifics, and in previous work has varied depending on the precise nature of the computation which can be performed on the encrypted input.
-QHE schemes described in Refs.~\cite{PhysRevLett.109.150501, tan2014quantum} offer some information theoretic security, but this is only in the form of a gap between the information accessible with and without the secret key, a notion of security which does not imply the stronger notion of security under composition.
+Like their classical counterparts, quantum homomorphic encryption (QHE) schemes comprise of four parts: key generation, encryption, evaluation, and decryption.
+Unlike blind quantum computation \cite{BFK09}, in which the computation to be performed forms part of the secret, QHE schemes do not have secret circuit evaluations.
+Rather, they serve to obscure only the information that is contained within the state to be processed using the chosen circuit.
+The extent to which a scheme is secure depends on its specifics, and in previous work has varied depending on the precise nature of the set of computations which can be performed on the encrypted input.
+QHE schemes described in Refs.~\cite{PhysRevLett.109.150501, tan2016quantum} offer some information theoretic security, but this is only in the form of a gap between the information accessible with and without the secret key, a notion of security which does not imply the stronger notion of security under composition.
 These schemes are also limited in the set of operations that can be performed on the encrypted data.
-The scheme in \cite{PhysRevLett.109.150501} only allows computations in the BosonSampling model, while that in \cite{tan2014quantum} does not offer any known encoding for universal quantum computing.
-A hybrid scheme offered by \cite{BJe14} serves to remove the need for any interactions but requires bootstrapping onto a classical fully homomorphic encryption scheme and as such is only computationally secure.
+The scheme in \cite{PhysRevLett.109.150501} only allows computations in the BosonSampling model, while that in \cite{tan2016quantum} is not known to support encoded universal quantum computing.
+Recently Dulek, Schaffner and Speelman \cite{DSS16} used the garden-hose model of computation with Broadbent and Jeffery's quantum homomorphic schemes \cite{BJe15} to allow the evaluation of polynomial-depth circuits.
 Several other schemes for computing on encrypted data have previously been introduced which offer universal quantum computation, but require interactions between the client and evaluator \cite{Liang13, Liang15, FBS2014, Chi05}.
-This requirement for interaction places them outside of the formalism of homomorphic encryption, although confusingly several of these schemes use that terminology \cite{Liang13, Liang15}.
+This requirement for interaction places them outside of the formalism of homomorphic encryption.